-In million $\in$ 2007: 2,343.87 (3.08% of total social expenditure); 2008: 2,511.04 (3.12% of total social expenditure) (Statistik Austria 2010a)
+In million €2007: 2,343.87 (3.08% of total social expenditure); 2008: 2,511.04 (3.12% of total social expenditure), 2009: 2.556,06 (3.11% of total social expenditure) (Statistik Austria 2010a-2012a)

 Severance pay

 According to the duration of the employment contract the (old) severance pay system provides a certain number of monthly salaries in case the employee is dismissed by the employer or in case the employee retires.
 For severance pay no social insurance contributions are due and they are taxed with the preferential tax rate of 6% only.
 Although there is an own variable for severance pay in the EU-SILC, at least parts of the severance pay, which cannot easily be filtered out, are also included in employment, unemployment or pension income variables.
 Thus, we did not include an own variable for severance pay in EUROMOD.